comb0703/practice/ResNeXt/README.md

 ## Details
-I implemented part 4.2.
-CIFAR-10 on paper("Deep Residual Learning for Image Recognition")
+I implemented part 5.3.
+Experiments on CIFAR10 using ResNeXt29 model

-We trained total 3 ResNet having different depth layers and compared with paper err
+We trained two cases and compared with paper err
+1. increase cardinality and fix all widths
+2. increase width of the ebottleneck and fix cardinality = 1

 ## Performance
 * Increasing cardinality